In order to receive Unemployment Benefit II, applicants need to satisfy the following criteria:

 Step-by-step guide to submitting a new application: click here to find out how to get in touch with us, which forms you need to complete and which documents need to be submitted.

-The explanatory video Submitting an application for Unemployment Benefit II takes you through the application process for Unemployment Benefit II.
+The explanatory video Submitting an application for citizen´s benefit takes you through the application process for citizen´s benefit (Bürgergeld).

-All key information on the basic security benefit is included in the Unemployment Benefit II/Social Security Benefits info sheet.
+All key information on the basic security benefit is included in the citizen´s benefit/Social Security Benefits info sheet.

-Fill out the application for Unemployment Benefit II and enclose copies of all relevant additional information and documents.
+Fill out the application for citizen´s benefit (Bürgergeld) and enclose copies of all relevant additional information and documents.
 Step-by-step guide to submitting a new application – read more about the documents you need to submit here.

 Self-employed people are requirement to submit the appendix “Einkommen Selbstständiger” (EKS) (income declaration for self-employed persons).
 Do you have any other questions?
 Give us a call.
 Click here to find the phone hotline for your local office.